ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-28-tests-&-measures.md

 📌 **Central tendency**

 **Mode** is the best measure of central tendency for nominal qualitative (categorical) data, and **median** is the best for ordinal qualitative data.
-For interval/ratio types of quantitative (numeric) data, median is the best for a skewed distribution amd mean for a not skewed distribution.
+For interval/ratio types of quantitative (numeric) data, median is the best for a skewed distribution and mean for a normal distribution.

 <img width="489" height="214" alt="sk" src="https://github.com/user-attachments/assets/1bd51666-8008-4c78-ac02-22fd023df229" />